kirkshoop/async_scope/async-resource.md

 :::

-This pattern correctly scopes the use of the *async-resource* and composes the open, run, and close *async-operation*s correctly.
+This pattern correctly scopes the use of the *async-resource* and composes the open, run, and close *async-function*s correctly.

 It is possible to compose multiple *async-resource*s into the same block or expression.